hkhanna/django-base/README.md

 - Clone the repo: `git clone git@github.com:hkhanna/fedora.git`
 - Copy `.env.example` to `.env` and make any appropriate changes.
 - From within the repo directory, run `make all`
+- If you want to be able to run the E2E tests via playwright, run `make build-playwright`.

 ### Running Locally